 Members of the profession frequently seek guidance from the Law Society concerning appropriate time periods for retaining closed client files before destruction, and proper procedures for disposal of old files.

 The Society recognizes that practical considerations must apply when a law firm is faced with a question of whether to and when to destroy old files, as it is virtually impossible to keep every closed file indefinitely.
 Many firms have developed an informal “rule of thumb” as to the appropriate time period after which files will be culled and destroyed.
-Ultimately, a lawyer must use his or her best professional judgement when determining whether it is appropriate to destroy a file in any particular case, keeping in mind the provisions of the Limitation of Actions Act.
-Consideration should be given to the length of time the file has been closed, the type of legal matter and the lawyer’s own opinion as to the likelihood of any complaint arising in the future concerning the quality of legal services provided.
+Ultimately, a member must use professional judgment when determining whether it is appropriate to destroy a file in any particular case, keeping in mind the provisions of The Limitations Act.
+Consideration should be given to the length of time the file has been closed, the type of legal matter and the member’s own opinion as to the likelihood of any complaint arising in the future concerning the quality of legal services provided.
 In recent years, there has been an increased incidence of wrongful conviction proceedings.
 In such circumstances, a member’s original file may take on great importance.
-Where, in a lawyer’s professional judgment, there is a risk of wrongful conviction proceedings being commenced, it would be prudent for members to consider maintaining such files indefinitely.
+Where, in a member’s professional judgment, there is a risk of wrongful conviction proceedings being commenced, it would be prudent for members to consider maintaining such files indefinitely.

-Members are reminded there are minimum requirements imposed by Revenue Canada for maintaining trust account records, and the Law Society Rules require that trust account books and records be kept for at least ten years (see Rule 5-51(1)).
-However, these are minimum requirements only, and should not be interpreted as authority to automatically destroy every file after a fixed time period.
+Members are reminded there are minimum requirements imposed by Canada Revenue Agency for maintaining accounting records, and the Law Society Rules require that books, records and accounts referred to in the Part 5, Division 4 financial accountability rules be kept for at least ten years [see Rule 5- 54(1)(a)].
+However, these are minimum requirements only, and should not be interpreted as authority to automatically destroy files or records after a fixed time period.

-When a lawyer has made a judgment that it is appropriate to destroy a closed file, it is recommended that the following procedures be adopted:
+When a member has made a judgment that it is appropriate to destroy a closed file or accounting records, it is recommended that the following procedures be adopted:

-Every file to be destroyed should be reviewed briefly by a lawyer or articling student.
+Every file to be destroyed should be reviewed briefly by a member or articling student.
 It is not appropriate to delegate this task to a paralegal or secretary;

 The file should be checked for valuable documents such as original wills, certificates of title, etc., that may have been mistakenly placed in a closed file;